Connecticut’s Antique Shops & Centers Last Updated 7/19

 River Valley/Greater Hartford

 Your experience of charming Connecticut towns continues through Connecticut’s River Valley.
 Begin the journey at The Shops at Marlborough Barn with Barn Antiques offering a blend of antiques and collectibles.
 This multi-dealer store, home to more than 40 vendors, is an ideal place for some treasure hunting.
 After browsing all the amazing items at the Barn, head over to Sadler’s Ordinary for some amazing “comfort food.”
 Decorated with country antiques, it proudly continues the New England hospitality traditions.
 For an overnight retreat, travel north to the next town of Glastonbury.
 Located in the heart of Glastonbury’s historic district, the Connecticut River Valley Inn, a renovated 1740 bed and breakfast, offers four luxury suites along with a three-course gourmet breakfast.
+And just across the River in Farmington, stop into ANTIQ'S for a little more hunting, and maybe even an appraisal of your own treasures.

 Travel south on nearby Route 9 and you will find the charming Connecticut River town of Chester and Spiritus Mundi Antiques.
 There, you can search for country antiques, furniture and accessories, paintings, blue decorated stoneware and other Americana items.
 In the town’s central village, a leisurely stroll on Chester’s historic Main Street is a must.
 Stop by Simon’s Marketplace for a beverage and light bite.
 For farm-to-table cuisine, there’s River Tavern.
 In season (April through November), take the Chester/Hadlyme Ferry for a delightful ride across the Connecticut River.
 Once in Hadlyme, visit Black Whale Antiques featuring a mix of American, English and Continental furniture, a garden and gift shop, and art gallery.